-Child Care Quality improves the quality of early child-care and preschool settings by offering coaching, training and support to early childhood teachers and directors.
-Child Care Quality continued emphasizing the intensity of services for early childhood teachers and directors in FY17 by steadily increasing coaching capacity, while sustaining training and technical assistance opportunities.
-In FY17, the cost per beneficiary was $357.47.
+Formerly Child Care Quality, Growing Minds improves the quality of early child-care and preschool settings by offering coaching, training and support to early childhood teachers and directors.
+Growing Minds continued to emphasize coaching and professional development opportunities for early childhood educators in the community including providing the Child Development Associate (CDA) credential.
+Hiring challenges in FY19 caused a decreased coaching capacity.
+The program is fully staffed for FY20.
+In FY19, the cost per beneficiary was $402.

 ReadySteps encourages parents as a child’s first and best teacher through early learning playgroups within their home community.
-ReadySteps received a multi-year expansion grant in FY17 that allowed the program to expand early learning playgroups to two new neighborhoods, increase the frequency of existing groups, and add formal family coordination.
-Additionally, the program continued efforts to focus on participant retention and building sustained relationships with families.
-In FY17, the cost per beneficiary was $846.91.
+ReadySteps completed the third year of a three-year private expansion grant.
+The grant allowed the program to expand early learning playgroups to new neighborhoods, including public school settings in Albemarle County; increase the frequency of existing groups; and add structured family coordination.
+ReadyKids is committed to sustaining the expansion post-grant in FY20.
+In FY19, the cost per beneficiary was $643.

 STAR Kids teaches preschool-age kids to develop better self regulation and problem solving abilities to make healthy choices and avoid risky behaviors.
-In FY2017, the cost per participant was $364.59.
+In FY19, the cost per participant was $272, down from $338 last year.

 Teen Counseling Program

 The Teen Counseling Program provides individual and family counseling to foster positive, nurturing family relationships and to ensure that teens are safe and healthy.
-TCP faced staffing challenges in FY17.
-During the staffing transition, the program had decreased capacity.
-The TCP Team is stable and staffed for FY18.
-ReadyKids anticipates an increase in teens and families served.
-In FY17, the cost per beneficiary was $467.56.
+TCP saw an increase in the intensity and complexity of at-risk behaviors by teens in the program.
+In order to allocate sufficient time for crisis-based counseling, outreach efforts were decreased this past year.
+In FY19, the cost per beneficiary was $717.